Deb Ryun, Executive Director

 Jennifer Lutz, Business Manager

 Jenn started with the Wild Rivers Conservancy in May of 2021 as the Business Manager.
 Before starting with the Conservancy, Jenn supported a variety of businesses from managing a private practice medical office to overseeing a thriving e-commerce business as the operations manager.
 She enjoys a hands-on approach to management which has contributed to the cultivation of a diverse administrative skill set.
+Her business experience has been valuable in the completion of her BBA in Management from the University of Wisconsin-Madison.
 An Osceola resident, Jenn is active in her community and enjoys spending time with her family exploring all of the parks, trails, and waterways this area has to offer.

 Email: jlutz (at) wildriversconservancy.org